Biomedical Sciences (MSc)

 Biomedical Sciences Education

 In the Biomedical Sciences Education specialisation you gain knowledge and skills in the area of teaching in biology.
 The education specialisation is for students who want to work as a first-grade teacher Biology at secondary education or for those who want to specialize in education in general.
-After completion of this programme you also have the possibility to continue in the field of Biomedical Research.
 Since the programme is partly taught in English and partly in Dutch, fluency in Dutch is required.

 What does the Education specialisation entail?